MicrosoftDocs/azure-devops-docs/docs/project/wiki/publish-repo-to-wiki.md

 Content that you already maintain in a Git repository can be published to a wiki.
 For example, content written to support a software development kit (SDK), product documentation, or README files can quickly be published to a wiki.
 Multiple wikis can be published within a single team project.

-By publishing yourMarkdown files to a wiki, you gain the following benefits:
+By publishing your Markdown files to a wiki, you gain the following benefits:

 - Organize the content into a hierarchical page structure
 - Table of contents that readers can browse and filter